 Some of this organic-matter is resistant to the action of these microorganisms, instead forming humus which becomes part of the permanent structure of the soil.

-This process of humification can be sped up in a compost heap, especially one that becomes very hot, and also in a worm-farm which has a very high concentration of these microorganisms.
+This process of humification can be sped up in a compost heap, especially one that becomes very hot; and also in a worm-farm which has a high concentration of these microorganisms.

 One component is a naturally-occurring chemical called humic acid that facilitates the absorption of water and nutrients by the roots of plants, greatly increasing yields without more fertiliser.

-In short soil that is rich in this stable humus, is seemingly far more fertile, even though it may not have more of the inorganic elements found in typical earth-supplements.
+In short soil that is rich in this stable humus is seemingly far more fertile, even though it may not have more of the inorganic elements found in typical earth-supplements; they are made readily available.

 It's all about the organic-matter in soil that makes plants take off.

-Wikipedia defines humus as the dark organic-matter that forms in soil when dead plant and animal material decays, with many addition nutrients, especially nitrogen.
+Wikipedia defines humus as the dark organic-matter that forms in soil when dead plant and animal material decay, with many additional nutrients, especially nitrogen.
 It serves to replenish the resources used up in our gardens when we harvest our food.

 Normally a bean having robbed the soil of nutrients but captured nitrogen from the atmosphere would flower, produce seeds and then die; all would return to Mother Earth.
-But when we harvest legumes we have to replace what we have taken with organic humus or commercial fertilisers.
+But when we harvest the fruit we have to replace what we have taken with organic humus or commercial fertilisers.

-Humus can be further enriched by the addition of manure, from animals, in our instance by chickens.
-They love to feed on the compost-heap, hunting for worms and other microorganisms too small for our eyes to see, dropping their faeces into the pile of plant and even kitchen waste that every home produces.
+Humus can be further enriched by the addition of manure from animals, in our instance by chickens.
+They love to feed on the compost-heap, hunting for worms and other microorganisms too small for our eyes to see.
+They drop their faeces into the pile of plant and even kitchen waste that every home produces.

 Worm-farms are particularly beneficial for enriching your humus; the possibilities of enhancing your soil really are endless.

-Vermi-humus does more than improve the fertility by adding this acid, and increased nutrients like nitrogen; it also enhances the soil structure making it soft and crumbly.
+Vermi-humus does more than improve the fertility by adding this acid and increasing nutrients like nitrogen; it also enhances the soil structure making it soft and crumbly.

 That is the reason we no longer give the vermi-humus directly to the hens; first it goes to the compost heap for the eggs to hatch and proliferate.
 Then after a couple of weeks the chickens can start scratching in the pile.

 The worm castings are particularly beneficial for your seedlings.
-And the vermi-leachate, even helps by protecting your plants against disease.
+And the vermi-leachate even helps by protecting your plants against diseases.

-So can you now define humus, or do you at least have a pretty good idea what it is?
+So can you now define humus?
+At least you have a pretty good idea what it is.

 Don at Wizzard Worms is the South African guru.